ch1ll0ut1/full-stack-engineer-challenge/api/README.md

 - config variables should have better camelCase naming
 - make router path defnition generic for crud operations
 - use absolute paths (requires build modification to transform paths and config in tsconfig for base path)
+- seperate db and webserver init into seperate files and have a startup script just calling a array of setup scripts (like db and api)
+- figure out how to read ormconfig of typeorm from .env
+- choice of database: I didnt use postgresql much (so the implementation for that might not be perfect).
+For the given requirement it seemed to be the right db (without much other requirements).
+I normaly used mysql, or in case of nested json i would use mongodb or for timeseries something like influxdb (which might be the one that should be used here if the data volume is big).

 # Structure